flutter/website/src/security.md

   [change log](https://github.com/flutter/flutter/wiki/Changelog)
   for security-related updates.

+* **Keep your application’s dependencies up to date.**
+  Make sure you [upgrade your package dependencies](/development/packages/using-packages/#updating-package-dependencies) to keep the dependencies up-to-date.
+Avoid pinning to specific versions for your dependencies and, if you do, make sure you check periodically to see if your dependencies have had security updates, and update the pin accordingly.

-* **Don’t modify your copy of Flutter.** Private, customized versions of Flutter tend to fall behind the current version and may not include important security fixes and enhancements.
-Instead, share your Flutter improvements with the community and make a pull request.
+* **Keep your copy of Flutter up to date** Private, customized versions of Flutter tend to fall behind the current, version and may not include important security fixes and enhancements.
+Instead, routinely update your copy of Flutter.
+If you're makong changes to improve Flutter, be sure to update your fork and share your changes with the community.